smarts-project/smarts-project.github.io/_pages/main-page.md

 Autonomous driving (AD) is the next frontier of artificial intelligence and machine learning.
 Intending to further research in AD, we invite you to participate in an autonomous driving competition organised by Huawei Technologies Ltd. and academic collaborators.

-This competition seeks to advance development of autonomous driving agents.
-We selecte that can drive as quickly and safely as possible from the start to destination amid background traffic.
-Scenarios are created from real-world data and represent many typical driving tasks, including cruising, merging, overtaking, cut-ins, unprotected left turns and turns at unsignalized intersections.
+This competition seeks to advance autonomous driving by developing agents that can drive as quickly and safely as possible from the start to destination amid background traffic.
+Data for the competition consists of large-scale naturalistic driving data replayed within [SMARTS](https://github.com/huawei-noah/SMARTS) simulation environment.
+The following typical driving scenarios are tested: cruising, overtaking, merging, left turns at unsignalized intersections and being cut off by another vehicle.
+These scenarios are mined from the naturalistic data, manipulated and replayed in SMARTS.
+For some scenarios, interactive background vehicles will be added in SMARTS.

+Agents will be ranked according to their safety (number of collisions and traffic rule violations), task completion (% of completed scenarios), human-likeness (measured as jerkiness, acceleration, and lateral distance to surrounding vehicles), and completion time.

 ### Competition tracks
 There are two tracks in the competition.